North Korea parades huge, new ICBM, but Kim Jong Un stresses deterrent nature

 North Korea last tested an ICBM in 2017, the Hwasong-15, which is thought to have a range of 8,000 miles and Pyongyang says is capable of reaching the entire continental United States.

-Experts stressed that the new, even larger missile had not yet been tested, and said they would have to examine the images shown on state television more closely before reaching firmer conclusions.
+Experts stressed that the new, even larger missile had not yet been tested and said they would have to examine the images shown on state television more closely before reaching firmer conclusions.

 But they had little doubt they had seen a significant advance in North Korea’s weaponry.

 “First, it’s huge.
-Really really big.
+Really, really big.
 So big that it would need a huge amount of thrust to get off the ground,” said Melissa Hanham, deputy director of the Open Nuclear Network.

 “The obvious takeaway from the girth of the missile is that it is intended to hold multiple nuclear warheads,” she added.
-“This is scary because for each missile they launch there can be multiple warheads making the US’ already ineffective missile defense systems irrelevant.”
+“This is scary because for each missile they launch there can be multiple warheads making the U.S.’s already ineffective missile defense systems irrelevant.”

 But the dramatic parade contrasted with a much less threatening speech from Kim.

-There was no direct mention of the United States, with experts noting Kim had use the term “war deterrent” rather than “nuclear deterrent,” in an apparent softening of his rhetoric.
+There was no direct mention of the United States, with experts noting Kim had used the term “war deterrent” rather than “nuclear deterrent,” in an apparent softening of his rhetoric.

 “Kim’s speech was tame and seemed to almost deliberately avoid provoking Trump before the election, while achieving domestic aims to strengthen unity,” said Duyeon Kim, an adjunct senior fellow at the Center for a New American Security (CNAS).